teresafinn/teresafinn.github.io/work/index.md

 Am I a perfect fit for your organization?
 Please get in [**contact**](email: teresa.finn@gmail.com) with me!

 ---

 ## FAQ

 **Why do you want to work remotely?**

 <p class="tfindent"> I love the flexibility, freedom, and focus afforded by working remotely.
-Some day, I'd like to be able to live in different countries to learn local languages and cultures and maybe even help other people learn to program!
+Some day, I'd like to be able to live in different countries to learn local languages and cultures and maybe even help other people learn to program - all while working remotely!
 (Have you seen this interesting <strong><a href="http://animalnewyork.com/2014/artists-notebook-ramsey-nasser/">article</a></strong> about programming in Arabic?
 Wow.)
-I've immensely enjoyed working with my mentors remotely.
+I've immensely enjoyed working with my mentors from afar.
+We've been very successful with a combination of <strong><a href="https://screenhero.com/">Screenhero</a></strong> and <strong><a href="https://slack.com/">Slack</a></strong>.
 Perhaps it's because people who work on remote teams are extremely effective communicators, but the remote interactions I've had have been fabulous.
 I also have a wonderful walking desk that I use daily, and would love to continue using!</p>

 **Why did you switch careers from higher education to tech?**

 <p class="tfindent"> I want the skills to create tangible things that help make people's lives better and the most effective way to do that seemed, to me, to be technology.
 I've been interested in web development for quite some time but it's only in recent years that I've begun investing the time and energy to get good at it!
 I started by fiddling around with front end technologies and became increasingly interested in the backend.
-Attending DC Rails Girls in summer 2013 really motivated me to begun my backend journey.
+Attending DC Rails Girls in summer 2013 really motivated me to begin my backend journey.
 I'm still building my technical vocabulary and am ready and willing to learn all I can.</p>

 **You did what now?
 What's this cake baking business...?**